opencost/opencost/CODE_OF_CONDUCT.md

 # Contributor Code of Conduct

-As contributors and maintainers in the Kubecost community, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
+As contributors and maintainers in the OpenCost community, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.
-We are committed to making participation in the Kubecost community a harassment-free experience for everyone.
+We are committed to making participation in the OpenCost community a harassment-free experience for everyone.

 # Scope